jacobschw/MLIR-Brainfuck/README.md

 ## Tooling

-As an example of an out-of-tree MLIR dialect(s) the project contains a Bf `opt`-like tool to operate on that dialect.
+As an example of an out-of-tree MLIR dialect the project contains a Bf `opt`-like tool to operate on the dialect.

 Additionally the project contains a Bf-`translate` tool.
-The --mlir-to-llvmir option translates MLIR IR to LLVM IR.
+The `--mlir-to-llvmir` option translates MLIR IR to LLVM IR.

-To translate Brainfuck source to MLIR Brainfuck representation use the python based tool bf-to-mlir_bf.
+To translate Brainfuck source to MLIR Brainfuck representation use the python based tool `tools/bf-to-mlir_bf`.

-Example of a compilation stack for the MLIR-Brainfuck/bf_scripts/hello_world.bf script.
+The following listing is an example for a compilation stack for the bf_scripts/hello_world.bf script.
 ```sh
 // <path-to-project>/MLIR-Brainfuck/tools
 bf-to-mlir_bf <path-to-project>/bf_scripts/hello_world.bf --output-path=""